Process name "WindowServer"Would make us think of"Windows Server", But it has nothing to do with Windows by Microsoft.

 1. Try to reduce the number of folders and files on your Desktop as far as possible.

-For example, if you have 50 files on the Desktop and 5 folders, try to add them all in one folder.
-Thus, a WindowServer process will pass a single visual element instead of 55.
+For example, if you have 50 files on your desktop and 5 folders, try to put them all together in one folder.
+Thus, through the WindowServer process, only one visual element will pass instead of 55.

 2. Close the Finder windows you do not use or use a single open window with multiple tabs.